borg286/sevtech/README.md

     * Another problem: Difficult to place a sign onto them, as shift+right click picks them up instead.
 You need to place a sign elsewhere, then move it onto the crate using Carry On.

-* When you remove a single bit (chisel&bits) out of a plank, it will not catch fire.
+* When you remove a single bit (chisel & bits) out of a plank, it will not catch fire.
 Useful to prevent your base from burning to the ground by your fireplace.

 ## Hunting Dimension